SAP/spartacus-docs/_pages/dev/smartedit-contract.md

 }
 ```

-Function `addDynamicAttributes` was deprecated since version 3.2, use functions `addAttributesToComponent` and `addAttributesToSlot` instead.
+**Note:** The `addDynamicAttributes` function is deprecated in version 3.2.
+If you are using Spartacus 3.2 or newer, use the `addAttributesToComponent` and `addAttributesToSlot` functions instead.

 #### 4. Rerendering Components and Content Slots After Editing